MarinCervinschi/FrontEndProjects/README.md

 # FrontEndProjects Repository

-This repository, **FrontEndProjects**, hosts a collection of MVP (Minimum Viable Product) projects focusing on the utilization of HTML, CSS, JavaScript, and a touch of PHP.
+This repository hosts a collection of MVP (Minimum Viable Product) projects focusing on the utilization of HTML, CSS, JavaScript, and a touch of PHP.
 These projects aim to showcase simple web pages for small local businesses, such as restaurants, automotive repair shops, and tire service centers.

 ## Project Descriptions